 Mr. Kleinfelder holds a MS in Hydrology/Hydrogeology from the University of Nevada-Reno, and prior to entering the non-profit sector, worked in the private sector as a hydrogeologist, focusing on groundwater remediation.
 He is a past Board Member for the Nonprofits’ Insurance Alliance of California, the California CASA Association and the Knack and Buena Hazard Foundation.
 He is the former co-chair of the Placer Collaborative Network and the former Chair of the Placer County Community Services Commission.
 Don has also been a CASA volunteer for five teenage foster youth.

-She strongly believes in the power of bringing people from very different paths of life and different cultures together so that they can help and learn from each other.
-She loves all the Child Advocates events because they always bring extraordinary people together in their wish to help each other.
+Katja enjoys building networks across social lines, believing strongly in the power of connecting people from very different paths of life and different cultures so that they can help and learn from each other.
+Katja loves bringing extraordinary people together who wish to help each other.

 Prior to joining Child Advocates of Placer County as our Director of Youth Services, Ms. Hill worked in the telecommunications industry where she held leadership roles in Global Programs, Operations, and Collaborative Communities.
 She earned her MBA from Pepperdine University and a BA in Economics from CSUS.